erroronline1/caro/readme.md

 > GET ./api/api.php/record/matchbundles/{bundle}/{identifier}

-Returns links to forms that are not considered at least once for the selected bundle and identifier.
+Returns links to documents that are not considered at least once for the selected bundle and identifier.

 Parameters
 | Name | Data Type | Required | Description |